Thibaud-TR/Thibaud-TR/README.md

 # 👋 Welcome to My GitHub Profile!

-"Hi, I'm Thibaud, a chemical engineer with strong skills in problem-solving, project management, and data analysis.
+Hi, I'm Thibaud, a chemical engineer with strong skills in problem-solving, project management, and data analysis.
 After several years in chemistry, I've transitioned to data analysis.
 Throughout my career, I've worked with data to optimize processes and interpret trends.
-My goal is to combine my scientific background with data analysis to solve complex problems and support decision-making."
+My goal is to combine my scientific background with data analysis to solve complex problems and support decision-making.

 ## 💻 Technical Skills